-Re-publishing part of or full Data: Re-publishing data refers to when findings from an accepted paper are re-used in another publication as if original.
+Re-publishing data refers to when findings from an accepted paper are re-used in another publication as if original.
 Re-publishing is an act of violation of copyright and related regulations because an author cannot give copyright permission for the same work to more than one entity.
-The full length or part of a previously published work cannot be published again or cited over the appropriate limits.
+All or part of a previously published work cannot be published again or cited over the appropriate limits.
 A previously published work or one with significantly similar scope cannot be submitted for publication again.
-Papers presented in conferences but not published in conference proceedings can be submitted for publication by stating the conference presented at in a footnote.
+Papers presented in conferences but not published in conference proceedings can be submitted for publication by stating the conference at which the paper was presented in a footnote.
 Papers which have been presented and published in conference proceedings cannot be submitted for publication.

 In case authors wish their work to reach other audience, the following conditions must be met to re-publish the results:

 - The re-published version must be considerably shorter than the original one.

 - A notification that the work has been previously published and relevant referencing must be clearly given in a footnote.

 - If the tables, graphs, or other visuals that have been used in the previously published version are used in re-publication, this must be clearly stated and referenced in a footnote.

 - The original work must be properly added to the references list.